Voice Input

 Enable AI Correction

-- In Settings > Integrations, scroll to the AI Text Correction section (visible once Voice Input is enabled).
+- In Settings > Voice Input, find the AI text correction section.
+It's visible once Voice Input is enabled.

 Custom Instructions

 You can add project-specific correction rules in the Custom Instructions textarea.
-These are appended to the core correction prompt, so the AI applies them alongside its built-in rules.
-For example, you might write: "Always capitalise ProductName as one word" or "React component names should use PascalCase."
+They're appended to the core correction prompt, so the AI applies them alongside its built-in rules.
+For example: "Always capitalize ProductName as one word" or "React component names should use PascalCase."

 File Reference Resolution

 When AI correction is enabled, Daintree can detect spoken file references and resolve them into @file links.
-Use natural phrases while dictating:
+Use natural phrases as you dictate:

 - "Link to the auth helper"